 Umbrella contractor/employee mortgage options

-We can get competitive mortgages for umbrella contractors (or ’employees’, if you prefer).
-As with limited company contractors, we use contract-based underwriting to determine affordability.
+We can still get competitive mortgages for umbrella contractors/employees.
+As with independent contractors, we use contract-based underwriting to determine affordability.

 That means we’ll use your gross contract rate to work out how much you can afford to borrow.
-For the same reasons as already stated, we won’t use post-deduction payslips.
+For reasons already stated, we won’t use post-deduction payslips.

-When an underwriter receives an application, their immediate thought is ‘risk’.
-They must be certain that you can repay the loan amount you want to borrow.
+When an underwriter receives an application, their immediate concern is ‘risk’.
+They must be certain that the applicant can repay the loan they want to borrow.
 To that end, we’ll package your application to reduce exposure to risk.

 You deserve so much more.
 As an umbrella contractor, a mortgage broker who gets contracting is your best—and often only—bet.